 • Website Addresses.
 References to website addresses presented herein are for informational purposes only and may be in the form of a hyperlink solely for the reader's convenience.
-Unless specified otherwise, such web sites and the information or links contained therein are not incorporated into, and are not part of, this offering memorandum for purposes of Rule 15c2-12 of the United States Securities and Exchange Commission.
+Unless specified otherwise, such websites and the information or links contained therein are not incorporated into, and are not part of, this offering memorandum for purposes, and as that term is defined in, Rule 15c2-12 of the United States Securities and Exchange Commission, as amended, and in effect on the date hereof.